 About Victor Castillo

-I am an international student from Guatemala.
-My research interests revolve arround the study of the social processes that created the settings for community survival in contexts of conquest and colonization.
-In particular, I am interested in understanding the transitional period between prehispanic and colonial times in Mesoamerica, specifically focusing on site-abandonment patterns and the relocation and re-formation of native communities under colonial rule.
+My research interests revolve around the study of the social processes that created the settings for community survival in contexts of colonialism.
+In particular, I am interested in exploring religious change during the transitional period between pre-Hispanic and colonial times in Mesoamerica and how ritual and religion articulated community-based responses to colonialism.

 Inomata, Takeshi, Daniela Triadan, Kazuo Aoyama, Victor Castillo, Hitoshi Yonenobu.
 2013.
 Early Ceremonial Constructions at Ceibal, Guatemala, and the Origins of Lowland Maya Civilization.
 Science 340(467):467-471.